 Must your will be in writing?

 Yes, for you to have a valid and enforceable, it must be in writing.
 The state of Texas does not honor oral wills.
-So, if you envision yourself making pronouncements about your property on your death bed to your family members, then you should plan on going another route to ensure that your property ends up where you want it to.
+So, if you envision yourself making pronouncements about your property on your death bed to your family members, then you should plan on going another route to ensure that your parcel ends up where you want it to.
 Simply writing down what you want to see happen is all it takes.
 As you are about to see, it doesn't even take you to use a computer or word processor to satisfy the requirement that you will be written down.

 Here is where drafting a will can either save your family money or cost your family money.
 Handwritten wills are notorious for being tough to interpret.
-Often, older folks who are close to passing away will grab anything close by and write down their thoughts and intentions as far as what they want their property to look like after they pass away.
+Often, older folks who are close to passing away will grab anything close by and write down their thoughts and intentions about what they want their property to look like after they pass away.
 Although these folks have good intentions, the reality is that sometimes their handwriting is illegible or otherwise unclear.
-If you are not clear in naming your property and how you want it disposed of, you can almost bet that someone in your family will contest the will and ask a probate court to review the situation.
+If you are unclear in naming your property and how you want it disposed of, you can almost bet that someone in your family will contest the will and ask a probate court to review the situation.
 This will cost your family not only time but also money.

 Typing a will out can save you time, money, and hassle in the long run.

 For one, hiring an experienced estate planning attorney will allow you to feel confident that your will would hold up in court if it were to be challenged.
-The last thing you want is to pass away with a will that is not valid or enforceable.
+The last thing you want is to pass away with a choice that is not valid or enforceable.
 That would mean that all the time you spent drafting the document was pointless.
-If it is not enforceable at the end of writing the will, then you may as well not have spent the time drafting it in the first place.
+If it is not enforceable at the end of writing the will, then you may as well not have spent the time preparing it in the first place.

 That isn't to say that a will cannot be typed out by you, your spouse, or your child.
-You can surely dictate a will to someone who can type it out for you.
+You can indeed dictate a choice to someone who can type it out for you.
 That happens all the time.
 I have done this for relatives of mine.
 However, this does not mean that you should immediately go to your daughter-in-law to draft your will before considering an attorney to do the job.
 Again, hiring an attorney may cost you some money in the short run, but it can save you and your family money in the long run.
 More importantly, it can help ensure that your property is handled the way you want it to at the time of your passing.

 You must sign the will, no matter if the rest of the document was written by a computer's word processor.
-Another person (relative) may sign your will for you if you are unable.
+Another person (relative) may sign your choice for you if you are unable.
 However, you must make it clear in the document that this is being done and that you instructed the person to do so, and you were present at the time of the signing.
-The signing must be witnessed by two other persons over the age of 14.
+The signing must be witnessed by two other persons over 14.
 Please do not sign the will; take it to your neighbors and ask them to sign the will as witnesses.
 Your witnesses must watch you sign, and then they must sign the document or vice versa.
 Last- do not allow a beneficiary to witness the document.
-This could present a conflict of interest type situation where your beneficiary may not inherit from you if the will is contested at a later date.
+This could present a conflict of interest type situation where your heir may not inherit from you if the will is contested at a later date.

 Can you change a will after it is signed?

-Divorcing after the creation of a will can be a tough circumstance.
-A probate court likely would not allow your ex-spouse to be named as a beneficiary under your will or to act as the executor of your will.
+Divorcing after the creation of a will can be a challenging circumstance.
+A probate court likely would not allow your ex-spouse to be named as a beneficiary under your choice or to act as the executor of your will.
 The same goes for life insurance proceeds.
-Let this be a lesson for you that you need to go through documents like wills and life insurance policies to update your information in the event of major life events.
-Getting married again does not void a prior will.
+Let this be a lesson for you to go through documents like wills and life insurance policies to update your information on significant life events.
+Getting married again does not void a prior choice.
 Create a new will wherein you give all your property to your new spouse.
 Please do not put your new spouse in a situation where they have to go to probate court to fight for what should be theirs because your will was never updated after it was initially created.